nekoju/Writing/No1/firstDraft.md

 with results of arbitrarily specified closeness to the target output to replicate itself with more variations.
 We did this at the exaflops scale.

-When the virus arrived, we didn't appreciate it.

 I was the one who suggested MUPET as a solution.
 I've discussed the general paradigm--specifying a target and letting the computer